Explain

 Local Variables

-if defined?(my_var) puts "my_var is defined!" else puts "my_var is not defined!" end
+puts "my_var is not defined!"

 If my_var exists in the current scope, defined?(my_var) might return "local-variable" or a similar string; otherwise, it returns nil.